NVIDIA/ais-k8s/helm/ais/README.md

 ### PV Creation

-The provided helmfile includes the [ais-create-pv](./charts/create-pv/) release, enabled by setting `createPV.enabled: true` for the environment.
+The provided helmfile includes the [ais-create-target-pv](./charts/create-target-pv/) release, enabled by setting `createTargetPV.enabled: true` for the environment.
-This chart queries for labeled target nodes and creates host path PVs for each mount-path on every labeled target.
+This chart templates one host path PV per mount-path on every labeled target node (discovered by label or a provided list) and makes them available under a `WaitForFirstConsumer` storage class.
+Each PV binds once the operator creates a target PVC that the scheduler places on that node.
 See [Target Data Persistent Volumes](../../docs/storage_volumes.md) for details on volume mounts.

-If you want to use an existing set of PVs, set `createPV.enabled: false`.
+To use an existing set of PVs, set `createTargetPV.enabled: false`.
-You can also change the `storageClass` option to instruct AIS target pods to mount a different existing storage class.
+The `storageClass` option instructs AIS target pods to mount a different existing storage class.

+The older [ais-create-target-pv-job](./charts/create-target-pv-job/) chart provisions the target PVs through a pre-install Job.
+Its PVs carry a `claimRef` naming the one target PVC allowed to bind, so every node has to be mapped to a target ordinal up front instead of the scheduler resolving it through `WaitForFirstConsumer`, and those PVs are not Helm-managed.

+> **Note:** It is not possible to in-place upgrade from `create-target-pv-job` to the new `create-target-pv` chart.
+The old Job-created PVs are not Helm-owned and collide by name, so moving an existing cluster to this chart will require redeploying the cluster *entirely*.

 ### Scaling

 The `size` value in your AIS values file sets the number of proxy and target pods.
 `proxySpec.size` and `targetSpec.size` override it for that component, so a cluster can run a different number of proxies than targets.
-Pods schedule only onto nodes carrying the cluster's labels, and `ais-create-pv` discovers targets the same way, so [label](#node-labeling) any new nodes before raising a size.
+Pods schedule only onto nodes carrying the cluster's labels, and `ais-create-target-pv` discovers targets the same way, so [label](#node-labeling) any new nodes before raising a size.
 Then run `helmfile sync` again.

 Lowering a size removes the highest-ordinal pods.